Rishabbh-Sahu/extractive_summarization/README.md

 ```
 conda activate <virtual_environment_name>
 ```
-For MAC and linux/unix platforms, there is an easy way to create the virtual environment as below -
+Alternatively, for MAC and linux/unix platforms, there is an easy way to create the virtual environment as below -
 ```
 python -m venv venv && source venv/bin/activate
 ```